choria-io/website/docs/content/autoagents/watcher_reference/_index.md

 {"plugins":"WwogewogIC....CgnZmFjdGVyJykiCiB9Cl0K","signature":"f06d4a1cfe9ac79d26b5e6646fdfa9d845a5506c9a2fe0a71fb8416f6f7edd253a1eb46363c12ca5f6148b19ab1ed9a5f25c89b09b3360a09b7d054bf4b55204"}
 ```

+Since Choria `0.29.0` the `choria machine plugins` command has helpers to manage the `machines.json`, pack it into `spec.json` and validate them.

 #### Match Expressions

 Note the `has_command('facter')` for the matcher key, this is a small [expr](https://github.com/antonmedv/expr) expression that is run on the node to determine if a specific machine should go on a node.
 The Key-Value is for the entire connected DC so in order to allow heterogeneous environments machines that should not go on the entire fleet can be limited using matchers.